SlimeVR/SlimeVR-Docs-Site/faq_owo.md

 owoTrack is a mobile application that can be used for VR tracking using your phone.
 The application uses SlimeVR Server for tracking.
 To set up SlimeVR Server, refer to [SlimeVR setup guide](slimevr-setup.md).

-If you're using trackers/phones with owoTrack app for tracking there is minimum amount of 5 trackers/phones for full body tracking.
-One phone can be used if you want only wasit tracking.
+If you're using trackers/phones with owoTrack app for tracking, there is minimum amount of 5 trackers/phones for full body tracking.
+One phone can be used if you want only waist tracking.
 Waist tracking can also work with [owoTrack SteamVR driver](https://github.com/abb128/owo-track-driver), without SlimeVR.

 Your PC and trackers/phones should connected to the same local network.